matheusaraujo/coding-challenges/advent-of-code/2015/day24/README.md

 # Advent of Code - 2015 Day 24

---- Day 24: It Hangs in the Balance ---
+It Hangs in the Balance

 https://adventofcode.com/2015/day/24